bazelbuild/bazel-website/roadmaps/configuration.md

 1. **Users decide what rules to configure**
     1. e.g. "*all foo rules use the foo toolchain*"
     1. All rules can have multiplatform dependencies
-    1. <div class="padbottom">All configuration can be encoded in Skylark or BUILD files</div>
+    1. <div class="padbottom">All configuration can be encoded in Starlark or BUILD files</div>

 1. **Builds stay fast and efficient**